alvertogit/codetest/README.md

 # CODE TEST

-This repository stores a code test compose of two exercises to demonstrate skills mainly with Python, Django and Postgresql.
+This repository stores a code test compose of two exercises to demonstrate skills mainly with Python, Django, Postgresql and Docker.

 ## DEPENDENCIES
 The code has been tested using: